 Based on your votes, we'll invite eight towns to move on to the next round and send us 5 photos to illustrate the strength of their town.
 Again, members and readers will have a chance to vote between town match-ups.

 In the Final Four round, we'll invite the winners of each match-up to come onto the Strong Towns podcast to make their case for why theirs is the strongest town.
 We'll publish these podcasts and invite our audience to listen and vote in two final match-ups.

 As the culmination of our Strongest Town contest, we'll invite the top two towns onto a live webcast to debate and discuss the strength of their towns.
-Our audience will vote between these two, and then we'll declare the winner.
+Our audience will vote between these two and we'll declare the winner on March 30.